 Today is National French Fry Day.
 While no one knows who began this celebration, placing in on July 13 is significant in that the most important French holiday is the next day, July 14 for Bastille Day.

-Note: potatoes are not native to Europe, but came from the New World, most likely when Spanish conquistadors brought them back from Peru.
+Potatoes are not native to Europe, but came from the New World, when Spanish conquistadors brought them back from Peru.
 This is why J.R.R.
-Tolkien, at the suggestion of his careful readers, removed them from more recent versions of his Hobbit and Lord of the Rings books, but the movies did not.
+Tolkien, at the suggestion of his careful readers, removed them from more mid-60s versions of his Hobbit and Lord of the Rings books, but the movies did not.

 One story is that the phrase “French Fried Potatoes” first appeared in English in 1856 in the cookbook Cookery for Maids of All Work by E. Warren.
 Another story is that they were first called “French Fries” by American soldiers stationed in Belgium during World War I. After first tasting them, the Yanks called them “French” fries as it was the official language of their fellow Belgian soldiers.

 - French: frites from pommes frites, or “potato fries” but everyone called them frites or “fries”